Mair/lvgl-esp32-sample-setup/readme.md

-# ESP32 and lvgl demo build
+# ESP32 and lvgl demo build just for Sergio 😜